benlooning/ninja-fboxaha/README.md

 ninja-fboxaha
 ===
 This Ninjablock driver makes Fritz!Dect 200 and Fritz!Powerline 546E devices accassible from within the Ninjablock dashboard.

-## Restrictions
 Please be aware that this is not an official driver form the manufacturer.
-I created this for my personal use and want to share it:
+I created this for my personal use and want to share it.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Usage
 Use the "Drivers" button on your dashboard to add your Fritzbox(es) or 546E devices.
 The driver searches for every aha device connected to your box.
 Note that you need at least OS 05.50 as firmware (tested only with Fritzbox 7390).
 Please add only one box if you activated to share "Smart Home" functionality across your Fritzbox home network, because currently the driver is not able to detect duplicated aha devices.